-Lisa Nguyen represents cutting-edge companies in intellectual property matters, particularly in litigation brought by non-practicing entities.
+Lisa Nguyen represents leading technology companies in intellectual property matters, particularly in litigation against non-practicing entities.
 She is adept at resolving disputes efficiently and identifying pragmatic solutions for her clients.

 Ms. Nguyen represents both plaintiffs and defendants in complex multi-defendant, multi-patent cases.
 She has substantial experience handling cases pending before district courts across the country, the International Trade Commission (ITC), and the Patent Trial and Appeal Board (PTAB).